Join us for this year's Processing Community Day with keynotes and lightning talks by people using code for creative and experimental projects.

 Processing Community Day Copenhagen is a free, one-day event to celebrate the intersection of design, art, and code.
 The day will consist of keynotes and lightning talks by people using code for creative and experimental projects.
 It’s a unique chance for everyone working with or just interested in code, design and digital art to meet in person, share what they're working on, learn from each other, and make new connections.
 The event is open to everyone and requires no prior skills or knowledge of coding.
 Processing Community Day is a welcoming place for anyone interested in learning about programming, including those not normally represented in the fields of engineering and technology.

 Processing is a free and open-source software platform for learning how to code within the context of the visual arts, created by Casey Reas and Ben Fry.
 It is complemented by a web version, called p5.js, created by Lauren McCarthy.
-To date, Processing and p5.js are used by a worldwide community of artists, coders, educators and students to create diverse art in the fields of graphic design, architecture, dance, photography, painting, etc. A focus of the Processing project is to make learning how to program and make creative work with code accessible to diverse communities, especially those who might not otherwise have access to these tools and resources.
+To date, Processing and p5.js are used by a worldwide community of artists, coders, educators and students to create diverse art in the fields of graphic design, architecture, dance, photography, painting, etc. A focus of the Processing Foundation is to make learning how to program and make creative work with code accessible to diverse communities, especially those who might not otherwise have access to these tools and resources.